For additional information – go to FAQ (Why Register)

-The Manitoba Institute of Agrologists is a self-regulatory body.
-Its main responsibilities are derived from “The Agrologists Act”.
-It regulates the practice of agrology to protect the public.
+Agrologists Manitoba is a self-regulatory body that regulates the practice of agrology to protect the public.

 What is an Agrologist?

-Some farmers are Agrologists but farmers are not required to be registered members unless they hold themselves out to be an Agrologist.
+Farmers are not required to become registered unless they hold themselves out to be an Agrologist.

 Who can become an Agrologist?

-Will becoming a registered member help me find a job?
+Will becoming a registered agrologist help me find a job?

 By becoming an Agrologist and using the appropriate designation, you are indicating to employers and the public that you meet the requirements for professional practice and that you are registered as required by law.